Ford Expedition: XL STX

 For the 2021 model year, Ford introduced the Expedition XL STX, which has a lower starting price than other Expedition trim levels.
 The Expedition XL STX lacks third-row seats, and has a split-bench second-row seat.
 It is only available in standard length, not the Max.
 Styling elements for the XL STX include a gloss-black grille and 18-inch aluminum wheels.
 A Heavy-Duty Trailer Tow Package is available.

 Model year changes

 2019

 There were no major changes, as it carried some of the 2018 features over to the 2019 model year.
-Two new colors, silver spruce and black agate, was added to the list of palettes.
+Two new colors, Silver Spruce and Black Agate, were added to the color options.

 2020

-The King Ranch level trim was bought back for the 2020 model year, placing it above the Platinum trim.
+The King Ranch level trim was brought back for the 2020 model year, placing it above the Platinum trim.
 The desert gold color feature was introduced with this 2020 model year, but is being discontinued due to lack of interest from customers.